Experience in Diablo 4

 Parties have significant advantages for leveling up quickly:

-• Groups are generally more powerful due to stacking of buffs, debuffs and other synergies between party members.
+- Groups are generally more powerful due to the stacking of buffs, debuffs, and other synergies between party members.

-• Base XP gained from monster kills is gained by every party member individually at full value, regardless of contribution.
+- Base XP gained from monster kills is obtained by every party member individually at full value, regardless of contribution.

-• When you are close together (~3 screens radius) you get a Party Bonus buff, increasing XP gains by 10%.
+- When you are within 90 meters of each other (~3 screens radius), you get a Party Bonus buff, increasing XP gains by 10%.

-• You can boost low level party members into higher World Tiers by carrying them through Capstone Dungeons and profiting from the higher maximum level offset and World Tier multipliers there.
-This allows one high level player to power level others from 1-50 and beyond in no time.
+- You can boost low-level party members into higher difficulties by carrying them through the Pit.
+This allows one high-level player to power-level others from 1-60 and beyond in no time.

 Check out our Multiplayer Overview to learn more about general group play.